sonata-project/ecommerce/docs/reference/architecture/payment.rst

 This is a secured, server-to-server call ; this is where we'll check the payment's return (depending on the payment institution's security policies), and update the order's status depending on the feedback given by the payment institution.

-    - (Optionnaly) If everything is well, Sonata e-commerce sends a request to the server to notify it that we did indeed handle its callback.
+    - (Optionnaly) If everything is well, we send a request to the server to notify it that we did indeed handle its callback.
     - If the payment method doesn't handle this case, we simply update our data and don't notify the server.

 3. User's return